 Students are admitted to the program at the beginning of the spring and fall semesters.
 The program consists of intensive didactic and student laboratory sessions at Med Lab Sciences facilities on campus for the first year.
 Clinical rotation courses at an affiliated clinical laboratory occur one year after the entrance date: spring or fall semesters.
-Review week must be attended and a final Mock Board Exit exam (via Media Lab) must be taken and passed with a 60% for successful completion of the program.
+Review week must be attended, and a final Mock Board Exit exam (via Media Lab) must be taken and passed with a minimum score of 60% and minimum of 6 on the level of difficulty of questions for successful completion of the program.